Skip to Content

 Have an Outstanding Trucker Offence?

 If you feel like you’ve been wrongly accused of a trucking offence, speak to Coxwell & Associates, PLLC about your case and we’ll help you to find out your entitlements.
 Each attorney is dedicated to help our clients receive the best possible representation.
 We have over 34 years of experience in dealing with traffic ticket offenses, speeding ticket cases as well as personal injury cases – with trucking and automobile accidents.
-We offer free case consultations.
+We offer case consultations.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.